 Action Worksheet

 Name of Jurisdiction: City of Richland

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with lack of data concerning the impact of natural disasters on the County.

 Hazard(s) Addressed: All hazards

 Action or Project

 Action/Project Number: 1.2.7

 Name of Action or Project: Reducing Vulnerability of People

 Action or Project Description: Monitor developments in data availability concerning the impact of disasters such as dam failure, tornadoes, sinkholes, land subsidence, and wildfire upon Pulaski County and all jurisdictions through local, state, and federal agencies for use in hazard mitigation planning.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.

 Estimated Cost: \$2,500 - ?

 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

 Plan for Implementation

 Responsible Organization/Department: City EMD, Board of Aldermen

 Action/Project Priority: 28 - High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

 Local Planning Mechanisms to be Used in Implementation, if any: Hazard mitigation plan, LEOP, floodplain ordinance

-Progress Report
+Action Ctatus Progress Report

-Action Status In Progress/Continue in Plan Update

-Report of Progress Some work has been done on this action item at the state and federal level.
+Report of Progress In Progress/Continue in Plan Update Some work has been done on this action item at the state and federal level.
 Improved data is becoming available for a number of different hazards including dam failure.

-Action 1.3.4: Establish designed shelters for residents to be used during tornado threats, as cooling centers during extreme heat or power outages and/or as shelters during other disasters.
+Action 1.3.4: Establish designated shelters for residents to be used during tornado threats, as cooling centers during extreme heat or power outages and/or as shelters during other disasters.
 Encourage the designation of public buildings as safe shelters and develop accessibility plans for the public.

-Action Worksheet Name of Jurisdiction: City of Richland Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with inadequate shelters for residents during disasters or extreme temperature events Hazard(s) Addressed: Tornado, Severe Winter Storm, Severe Weather, Extreme Heat Action or Project Action/Project Number: 1.3.4 Name of Action or Project: Reducing Vulnerability of People Action or Project Description: Establish designed shelters for residents to be used during tornado and severe weather threats and as warming or cooling shelters during extreme heat or power outages and/or as shelters during other disasters.
+Action Worksheet

+Name of Jurisdiction: City of Diobland

+Name of Jurisdiction: City of Richland

+Risk / Vulnerability

+Problem being Mitigated: Risks/vulnerabilities associated with inadequate shelters for

+residents during disasters or extreme temperature events

+Hazard(s) Addressed: Tornado, Severe Winter Storm, Severe Weather, Extreme Heat

+Action or Project

+Action/Project Number: 1.3.4

+Name of Action or Project: Reducing Vulnerability of People

+- Establish designated shelters for residents to be used during

+Action or Project tornado and severe weather threats and as warming or cooling

+Description: shelters during extreme heat or power outages and/or as shelters

+Applicable Cool during other disasters.
 Insure that shelters are accessible.
-Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.
-Estimated Cost: \$500 - \$3,500 Benefits: Losses avoided by implementing this action include injuries and/or casualties, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: City EMD Action/Project Priority: 26 - H Timeline for Completion: On-going On-going Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: LEOP, hazard mitigation plan Progress Report Action Status Not Started/Continue in Plan Update Richland does not have any certified tornado shelters, nor does it have any designated tornado shelters.
+Reduce risks and vulnerabilities of people in hazard-prone areas

+Applicable Goal Statement: through current technology, better planning, and hazard

+Statement. mitigation activities.

+Estimated Cost: \$500 - \$3,500

+Benefits: Losses avoided by implementing this action include injuries

+and/or casualties, loss-of-function/displacement impacts, and

+emergency management costs/community costs.

+Plan for Implementation

+Responsible City EMD

+Organization/Department:

+Action/Project Priority: 26 - H

+Timeline for Completion: On-going

+Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.

+Local Planning LEOP, hazard mitigation plan

+Mechanisms to be Used LEOF, Hazard miligation plan

+in Implementation, if any:

+, Progress Report

+Action Status Not Started/Continue in Plan Update

+Richland does not have any certified tornado shelters, nor does it

+have any designated tornado shelters.

-Action 1.3.5: Continue to work to increase availability (if necessary construction) of storm shelters for individual families and large groups, including near large employment centers and schools that currently do not have access to tornado safe rooms.
+Action 1.3.5: As funding becomes available, increase availability (if necessary construction) of storm shelters for individual families and large groups, including near large employment centers and schools that currently do not have access to tornado safe rooms.